Embracing the Enemy: Introduction

-To address these questions, we consider an infinite-horizon setting in which two agents repeatedly compete for the right to determine policy.
-Both are power hungry and agenda driven.
-A third player, the principal, has an agenda too and solely cares about that.
-The principal's ideal policy is between the ideals of the agents but closer to one (her \textit{friend}) than the other (her \textit{enemy}).
+We consider an infinite-horizon setting in which two political parties (both ``he'') repeatedly compete for the right to set policy.
+Both are power-hungry and agenda-driven, vying over \textit{who} leads and \textit{which} policy is made.
+A third player, the principal (``she''), is the power broker.
+She has an agenda, too, and only cares about that.
+The principal cannot choose the policy, but influences who gets the right to choose.
+She can increase a party's chances of obtaining that right, yet only to a limited extent.
+The principal's ideal policy is between the ideals of the parties but closer to one (her \textit{friend}) than the other (her \textit{enemy}).

-The principal cannot choose policies herself but influences who gets the right to choose.
-She can increase an agent's chances of taking the lead yet cannot fully determine the allocation of power.
-The notion we aim to capture is that sometimes a centrist party or a CEO can determine who is in charge.
-On other occasions, factors such as parliamentary numbers or the available talent leave no choice whom to grant agency to.

-We study the dynamics of the principal's optimal contract.
-Our results deliver three predictions: (i) if an enemy appears, at first setting up a cordon sanitaire against him is optimal; (ii) eventually, that cordon sanitaire will fall; and (iii) once it falls, it is not optimal to restore it.
-From then on, the principal will embrace the enemy.
+We study the dynamics of the principal's optimal contract and derive three predictions: (i) at first, setting up a cordon sanitaire around the enemy is optimal; (ii) eventually, that cordon sanitaire will fall; and (iii) once it falls, it is not optimal to restore it but to embrace the enemy.

-This analysis unveils an inherently dynamic logic.
-If the game was played only once, whichever agent was given the right to act (the \textit{leading agent}) would choose his preferred policy, leading to extreme policies and polarized behavior.
-Anticipating this polarization, the principal would want to maximize the likelihood that the agent closer to her preferences takes the lead: she would fully endorse the friend.
-However, if the same interaction occurs repeatedly, a permanent cordon sanitaire around the enemy would severely limit the principal's influence.
-To see why, suppose the enemy becomes the leading agent today.
-Then, the principal can offer him the following contract: ``If you choose a policy close to my bliss point today, I will endorse you tomorrow.''\footnote{For the sake of the argument only, assume the principal (but no agent) has commitment power.}
+Our analysis unveils an inherently dynamic logic.
+If the game were played only once, whichever party received the right to act (the \textit{leading party}) would simply choose his preferred policy.
+Anticipating this polarization, the principal would \emph{fully endorse} the friend, that is, she would do everything in her power to maximize the friend's likelihood of taking the lead.
+However, if the interaction occurs repeatedly, fully endorsing the friend severely undermines the principal's influence.
+To see why, suppose the enemy becomes the leading party today.
+The principal can offer him the following contract: ``If, today, you choose a policy close to my bliss point, I will endorse you tomorrow and ever after.''\footnote{This contract, of course, hinges on the principal's ability to credibly promise that endorsement.
+Whether and when she can do that is a core aspect we will discuss in what follows.}